 Considering the expansive nature of the mandate, your business will likely need to take a number of measures to satisfy California’s harassment training requirements.
 As a first step, you will need to schedule and deliver sexual harassment training to your existing workforce prior and make a plan for all new hires.

-Want to learn more about the mandates across the United States?
+Want to learn more about the mandates across North America?

-The EVERFI team of dedicated in-house attorneys want you to have a clear understanding of which states require harassment training.
-Explore our interactive guide to sexual harassment prevention training requirements nationwide.
+The EVERFI team of dedicated in-house attorneys wants you to have a clear understanding of which states and provinces require harassment training.
+Explore our interactive guide to sexual harassment prevention training requirements.